 iVYLISA GIP Stool is a quantitative Sandwich ELISA designed to detect and quantify GIP (mainly those equivalent to the 33-mer peptide) in stool samples.
 The capturing and detecting antibody is the G12, which is designed against the 33-mer peptide and which recognizes it and other equivalent immunotoxic peptides18.

-- Controlling gluten-free diets of CD patients, patients with gluten-sensitivity or a gluten allergy.
+- Control of a gluten-free diet for celiac disease patients, patients with gluten-sensitivity or a gluten allergy.

-- Controlling gluten-free diets for gluten-related disorders including eosinophilic esophagitis, lymphocytic duodenosis, iron deficiency anemia or type 1 diabetes, among other pathologies.
+- Control of a gluten-free diet in gluten related disorders that could include eosinophilic esophagitis, lymphocytic duodenosis, iron deficiency anemia or type 1 diabetes, among other pathologies.

 Diagnostic sensitivity was calculated from the data from the performance evaluation study, Deliac-01-2012, in which 68 healthy subjects (i.e. they did not have gastrointestinal diseases) were analyzed.
 The gluten consumption of all patients was checked by means of dietary questionnaires.